radiant64/testdrive/README.md

   [`td_listener`](#td_listener)).

 ### `TD_MAX_SECTIONS`
 Macro that specifies the maximum number of (sub)sections within a context.
-Because the expanded test logic macros don't make any heap allocations, fixed size arrays are used to store information about sections.
 Will be automatically set to 128 if undefined.

+### `TD_MAX_NESTING`
+Macro that specifies the maximum nesting level in a fixture.
+Will be automatically set to 32 if undefined.

+### `TD_MAX_ASSERTS`
+Macro that specifies the maximum number of assertions in a context.
+Will be automatically set to 256 if undefined.

 ### `TD_TEST_INFO(NAME)`
 Translates a **Testdrive** _symbolic identifier_ into a C symbol referencing